samlanth/Chess-001/README.md

 This is a work in progress.

-The next feature is to add learning player using genetical algorithm for evolution
+The next feature is to add learning players using genetical algorithm.